 Determine Eligibility

-Review income limits and other requirements for each program.
+Go over the income caps and other prerequisites for every program.

 Gather Necessary Documents